-Instead of my win and gain mentality of years past, I’ve begrudgingly lost some characteristics that needed to be sloughed off– a microdermabrasion for the soul.
+Instead of my win and gain mentality of years past, I’ve begrudgingly learned to eliminate habits that needed to be sloughed off– a microdermabrasion for the soul.

-Here are 8 things I’ve conquered and some I’m still working on.
+Here are 8 habits I’ve eliminated and some I’m still working on.
 The risk is people actually calling me out when I’m out of line.
 Accountability is good, but lest we forget we are all human.

 1. PERFECTION: yawn.
 Perfect is boring, uninteresting and not real.
 Anything that’s perceived “perfect” is a flaw that’s been masked with loads of makeup and photoshop.
 Perfection doesn’t just lurk as a physical monster.
 It strives to make marriages, finances and even children be the ideal image our society defines.
 It’s a highly hereditary disease and toxic for younger people trying to find their identity in the current social media and cyber world.
 I’m embracing (most of) my imperfections and becoming #flawFabulous in 2016.